Find Warm Leads, Powered by Signals

 Trigger Contact

-- The account fits your ICP
+- The lead fits your ICP

-- A relevant signal is detected
+- A real signal is attached (engagement, or Deep Dive)

-- The signal score exceeds your threshold
+- The ICP score exceeds your threshold

 Result: